 How to lock on to enemies in Monster Hunter Rise

-By default, this will be on Target Camera.
-This essentially means you have free control over the camera angle with the right stick and you can press L to either spin your camera to whatever you're fighting, or if you're not taking on a monster, it'll point where your character is facing.
-This is great if you're used to Monster Hunter and are confident adjusting the camera yourself when fighting.
+You can access "Target" or "Focus" camera settings by bringing up the menu and selecting options.
+Find Camera Style which, by default, will be on Target Camera.
+This means you have free control over the camera with the right stick and can press the left shoulder button to either spin your camera to whatever you're fighting, or to where your character is facing if you're not fighting.

-It's worth noting that if you do opt for Target Camera, you can adjust the behavior of the L button below, by Target Camera Controls.
-Type 1 makes L focus on the monster, or you can press it twice to look the direction your character is facing, while Type 2 is the opposite; once for the character, twice for the monster.
+If you do opt for Target Camera you can adjust the behavior of the left shoulder button with Target Camera Controls.
+Type 1 makes you focus on the monster, or you can press it twice to look the direction your character is facing, while Type 2 is the opposite; once for the character, twice for the monster.
 Type 3 removes the press twice function and pressing it once just looks at the monster.